druidic.org

 Music

 To most people that seems to mean pop - ah, pop.
 I was never really a fan, except maybe of Marc Almond in the early 'eighties when he was still in Soft Cell and I was an adolescent Ur-Drama Queen with a feeling that I should have long black hair and jewellery everywhere.
 I knew a camp period was going to have to come so I decided to get it over with and MA provided my soundtrack - flailing around in the Sugar House to the thump of Bedsitter ... "mother thinks I'm getting better" we all howled.
 My liking for intelligent lyrics and those with a slightly (or even overt) post-modern awareness of the history and true uses of popular music eventually led me (ineluctably) to the work of Mr Stephin Merritt.
-Mr Merritt is a god, and his principal vehicle The Magnetic Fields are UNQUESTIONABLY the Best Band in The World.
-I will very probably kill and eat anyone that seriously disputes this statement.
+Mr Merritt is very good indeed (and, to my enduring astonishment, a friend and Scrabble Opponent for the last decade or two).
+His principal vehicle The Magnetic Fields are UNQUESTIONABLY the Best Band in The World and if you disagree I am afraid we can never marry.

 I also like Jaques Brel, even when I cannot understand him, I can feel his intent.

 Other dead musicians are another matter.
 Many things written between 800 and 1820 appeal to me in some way.
-Especially Handel, another god.
+Especially Handel, as near a human god as is possible.
 His ability to go almost anywhere and promptly turn out examples of the local prevailing styles and forms - but in perfected and improved states - is the very definition of an artist I think.
 Much as with Merritt, the recognition and deployment of the awareness that art is essentially technique + talent is what made him great.
 No Wromantic nonsense here thank you very much.

 The contemplative (and exceedingly complex) works of the underrated religious houses of early europe are well worth the effort too - Hildegard of Bingen is pretty well known nowadays (as well known as a 12th century German Abbess is likely to be anyway) though Perotinus Magnus and the Schola of Notre Dame are not - there is a strange sort of link between them and Modern types like Michael Nyman and Philip Glass.
 Must be the repetition and rhythm...